HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab/HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab.github.io/_pages/team.md

 ---
-title: "NGAI Lab - Team"
+title: "NGai Lab - Team"
 layout: gridlay
-excerpt: "NGAI Lab: Team members"
+excerpt: "NGai Lab: Team members"
 sitemap: false
 permalink: /people/
 ---

 # Group Members

- **We are  looking for new PhD students, Postdocs, and Master students to join the team** [(see openings)](https://hku-next-generative-ai-lab-hku-ngai-lab.github.io/vacancies) **!**
+ **We are  looking for new PhD students, Postdocs, and Master students to join the team** [(see openings)](https://hku-next-generative-ai-lab-hku-NGai-lab.github.io/vacancies) **!**

 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}